-Some of the past recipes we’ve taught include: Carrot Ginger Soup, Baked cinnamon sweet potato and apples
+Some of the past recipes we’ve taught include: Carrot Ginger Soup, Baked cinnamon sweet potato and apples, and spaghetti squash yakisoba!

 On a rotating basis, and as a way to help disseminate more information around healthier food preparation and the connection to local, seasonal goods, FoodChain offers classes to interested groups.
 Participants gain the knowledge needed to help develop healthy eating habits that promote wellness.

 The interactive workshops cover a range of commonly requested health topics which include: eating for a healthy heart, nutrition for diabetes management, and healthy eating on a budget.

 We’re grateful to have arranged these classes with partners like Community Action Council, the Eldercrafters, and UK Dietetics.
 If you think your group might be interested in arranging something similar, email firstname.lastname@example.org.